-The Board and management assess, at each reporting date, whether there is any objective evidence that a financial asset is impaired.
-A financial asset is deemed to be impaired if, and only if, there is objective evidence of impairment as a result of one or more events that have occurred after the initial recognition of the asset (an 'incurred loss event') and that loss event (or events) has an impact on the estimated future cash flows of the financial asset that can be reliably estimated.
-Financial difficulty of a debtor, default payments or receivables of more than 60 days overdue are considered objective evidence of impairment of receivables.
-The amount of the impairment loss is the difference between the carrying amount of the financial asset and the present value of the estimated cash flows, discounted at the original effective interest rate g) Cash and cash equivalents
+The Board and management assess, at each reporting date, whether a financial asset is impaired.
+A financial asset is impaired when one or more events that have a detrimental impact on the estimated cash flows of the financial asset have occurred.
+The amount of the impairment loss is the difference between the contractual cash flows due in relation to the financial asset and the cash flows that the Group expects to receive, discounted at an approximation of the original effective interest rate.